 Holly Horton, Business Manager firstname.lastname@example.org

 BenefitsLink Retirement Plans Newsletter, ISSN no. 1536-9587.
-Copyright 2016 BenefitsLink.com, Inc. All materials contained in this newsletter are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of BenefitsLink.com, Inc., or in the case of third party materials, the owner of that content.
-You may not alter or remove any trademark, copyright or other notice from copies of the content.
+Copyright 2017 BenefitsLink.com, Inc. All materials contained in this newsletter are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of BenefitsLink.com, Inc., or in the case of third party materials, the owner of those materials.
+You may not alter or remove any trademark, copyright or other notices from copies of the content.